 The directors are responsible for the other information.
-The other information comprises the company overview section, the financial highlights, the chairman's statement, the investment manager's report, the strategic report, the directors' report, the corporate governance report, the audit and risk committee report, the management engagement committee report, the remuneration and nomination committee report, the directors' remuneration report, the directors' responsibilities statement and the page detailing the contact details of the advisers (but does not include the consolidated financial statements and our auditor's report thereon).
+The other information comprises the company overview section, the financial highlights, the chairman's statement, the investment manager's report, the portfolio information, the strategic report, the directors, the directors report, the corporate governance report, the remuneration and nomination committee report, the directors' remuneration report, the directors responsibilities statement, the alternative investment fund managers directive disclosure and the contact details of the advisers (but does not include the consolidated financial statements and our auditor's report thereon).